artkirillov/harvee-website/_posts/2025-10-05-burnout-prevention-wearables-jalapeno-popper.md

 ---
 layout: post
 title: "Burnout Prevention in a Post-Pandemic World: How Wearables Can Keep You From Frying Like a Jalapeño Popper"
-description: "How HRV, sleep, and recovery data from wearables can help you spot burnout early and build healthier habits."
+description: "How HRV, sleep, and recovery data from wearables help you spot burnout early and build healthier habits in our post‑pandemic world."
 date: 2025-10-05
 author: "Artie"
 keywords: ["burnout prevention", "wearables", "HRV", "recovery", "stress", "sleep"]